mobify/mobify-code-style/css/Readme.md

 ```

 Keep in mind that `$grey-10` does not HAVE to be exactly 10% greyscale.
 The point is only to provide a rough approximation and simplify the need to remember color values.

-## Size Units

-* Use pixels for fixed-width elements.
-* Use percentages for fluid-width elements.
-* Use pixels for font-size because it offers absolute control over text.
-* Use unitless line-height in conjunction with font-size because it acts as a multiplier of the pixel value.

 # Class Naming Convention: CSM